open2c/cooler/README.md

 ### Cooler Schema

-The `cooler` .cool [format](http://cooler.readthedocs.io/en/latest/intro.html#data-model) implements a simple schema that stores a contact matrix in a sparse representation, crucial for developing robust tools for use on increasingly high resolution Hi-C data sets.
+The `cool` [format](http://cooler.readthedocs.io/en/latest/intro.html#data-model) implements a simple schema that stores a contact matrix in a sparse representation, crucial for developing robust tools for use on increasingly high resolution Hi-C data sets, including streaming and [out-of-core](https://en.wikipedia.org/wiki/Out-of-core_algorithm) algorithms.

-The data tables in a .cool file are stored in a **columnar** representation as HDF5 Groups of 1D array datasets of equal length.
+The data tables in a `cool` file are stored in a **columnar** representation as HDF5 Groups of 1D array datasets of equal length.
 The contact matrix itself is stored as a single table containing only the **nonzero upper triangle** pixels.
-The robust sparse representation used here lends itself better not only to storage but also to streaming and [out-of-core](https://en.wikipedia.org/wiki/Out-of-core_algorithm) algorithms for analysis.
-This

 ### Contributing